saurabhp75/form-internals/README.md

 ## Customization the form validation (Conform)

 - First we disable the default form validation so that we can add custom logic.
+- `reportValidity()`: This method returns `true` if the element's child controls satisfy their validation constraints.
+When `false` is returned, cancelable `invalid` events are fired for each invalid child.
 - Then we customize the error messages.

 ## Error interface